 TIP: We may not know what’s wrong or be able to stop it, but it doesn’t mean we can’t help our baby.
 The most important thing we can do is simply be there for them.

 How to cope with a crying baby

-- Play a little white noise courtesy of You Tube or the app store.
-The sound of static or a hairdryer often stills fretful babies.
+- Try a little white noise courtesy of YouTube or iTunes App Store.
+Fretful babies often still to the sound of static or a hairdryer on a loop.

 - Take them out in the fresh air, in a sling or in their pram.
 A total change of environment can work wonders.

 - Try passing the baby to someone else.
 Many mums report dads and grandparents have the Midas touch when it comes to calming things down.

 Most importantly, know when you’re on the edge.
 Babies can often tell when a caregiver is stressed or impatient, and will ramp up their crying in response.
 If you’re worried you may shake or harm your baby, place your baby somewhere safe, such as their cot, and take a break in another room.
 If you can, ask a trusted friend or family member to sit with your child so you can take time out from the house to calm down.
 If this happens regularly, seek specialist help from the charity Cry-Sis (cry-sis.org.uk or call 08451 228669).